How to Fill a Vape Cartridge: Complete Guide (2026)

 Press-top cartridges fill the same way as screw-tops, but with critical timing differences.

-The Key Difference: You must cap the cartridge within 60-90 seconds after filling (60 seconds for thin oils, 90 seconds for thick oils).
-Once capped, it’s permanent.
+The key difference: Once you snap the mouthpiece on, it’s permanent.
+You must cap within 60-90 seconds after filling (60 seconds for thin oils, 90 seconds for thick oils).

 Steps 1-4: Same as Screw-Top